 As the Christmas season approaches (it seems to get earlier every year!), the world adorns itself with festive lights, joyful singing and the unmistakable scents of pine, cinnamon and orange.

-We all know and love the popular traditions such as manger scenes, Santa Claus, christmas crackers, snowmen, candy canes and christmas trees…..but if you look hard you will discover many more interesting and different takes on December’s most famous day.
-Who would’ve thought that christmas around the world could be so different…
+Of course, we all know and love the popular traditions such as manger scenes, Santa Claus, Christmas crackers, snowmen, candy canes and Christmas trees.
+But if you look hard, you’ll discover many more interesting and different takes on December’s most famous day.

 Around midnight on Christmas eve French families eat a special meal to celebrate the very beginning of Christmas Day.
 This is known as ‘Le Reveillon de Noel’.